The Golden Grizzlies have had two weeks off and are ready to get back to work.

 Cross Country Head Coach, Paul Rice recaps the Western Invitational and previews the Notre Dame Invite

-Paul Rice enters his 14th season as head coach for Oakland's men's and women's cross country programs.
-In the summer of 2006, Rice was named the first full-time coach in the program's history as well as taking on head coaching duties for the new men's and women's track teams.
+Paul Rice enters his 15th season as head coach for Oakland's men's and women's cross country programs.
+In the summer of 2006, Rice was named the first full-time coach in the program's history as well as taking on head coaching duties for the men's and women's track teams.

-Under Rice's guidance, Golden Grizzly cross country has become one of the premier programs in The Summit League, producing 27 all-conference runners who have won 53 total conference awards, three runners of the year, two newcomers of the year and three Summit League championships in just nine seasons.
-Rice has earned Summit League Coach of the Year accolades four times.
+Under Rice's guidance, Golden Grizzly cross country became one of the premier programs in The Summit League, producing 27 all-conference runners who won 53 total conference awards, three runners of the year, two newcomers of the year and three Summit League championships in just nine seasons.
+Rice earned Summit League Coach of the Year accolades four times.
+When Oakland transitioned to the Horizon League before the 2013 season, Rice produced a Freshman of the Year in Jacob Bowman and three second team all-league performers in Michael Cox, Karli Keur and Sammy Mondry.

 During the 2010 season, Rice led the women's team to their first-ever Summit League Championship.
 Oakland placed four runners in the top eight to score 45 points edging out defending champion Southern Utah by five points.
 Lia Jones, Brittni Hutton and Sara Lieblein earned All-Summit League first team honors and Kelsey Carmean earned second team honors.
 Rice earned his first Women's Cross Country Summit League Coach of the Year award, the fourth coach of the year accolade of his career.